-This four-week introductory radiology elective allows students to rotate through four of the following radiology services: Emergency Radiology, Mammography, Pediatrics, Chest, Abdominal Imaging, Musculoskeletal, Neuroradiology, Interventional Radiology, and Nuclear Medicine.
-The primary course objective is to familiarize students with the scope of diagnostic and interventional radiology, including the consulting role radiologists provide to primary care and specialty providers, the risks/benefits and cost-effectiveness of radiologic examinations, and guidelines for ordering common studies as well as specific disease entities and their radiologic appearance and work-up.
+This four-week introductory radiology elective allows students to rotate through four of the following radiology services: Emergency Radiology, Mammography, Pediatrics, Chest, Abdominal Imaging, Musculoskeletal, Neuroradiology, Interventional Radiology and Nuclear Medicine.
+The primary course objective is to familiarize students with the scope of diagnostic and interventional radiology, including the consulting role that radiologists provide to primary care and specialty providers, the risks/benefits and cost-effectiveness of radiologic examinations, and the guidelines for ordering common studies as well as specific disease entities and their radiologic appearance and work-up.
 Students spend the majority of the day in the radiology reading rooms with residents, fellows, and faculty for interactive teaching based on daily clinical cases.
-Students will attend morning case-based conferences and didactic conferences with the residents at noon.
+Students will attend morning case-based conferences and noon didactic conferences with the residents.
 The students will have an observational role in conferences and in the clinical setting.
 In the afternoon, students will convene with a radiology resident for an interactive workshop on a scheduled topic in radiology.
-The day prior to each workshop, students will receive a template PowerPoint form of the following day's workshop and are expected to spend the afternoon preparing for the next day's session.
+The day prior to each workshop, students will receive a templated PowerPoint presentation of the following day's workshop, and they are expected to spend the afternoon preparing for the next day's session.
 Students will be evaluated on their preparedness and participation in the afternoon workshops.
 On Friday afternoons, students will present an interesting case from the week in PowerPoint format.
-Two PowerPoint presentations will be submitted at the end of the rotation for grading.
+Three PowerPoint presentations will be submitted at the end of the rotation for grading.
 An image-based exam will be given during the final week of the elective covering topics presented in the daily student workshops.

 M90 Radiol 802 Advanced Radiology

 This course is available only to students who have completed the General Radiology Clerkship Selective (M90 701) or the General Radiology Elective (M90 801).
-This four-week subinternship in radiology is intended for students who are interested in pursuing radiology as their intended career choice.
-Students may tailor their experience to focus on one or more services if desired; this will be considered on a case-by-case basis by the Course Directors.
-This elective allows students to rotate through the following radiology services: Emergency Radiology, Mammography, Pediatrics, Chest, Abdominal Imaging, Musculoskeletal, Neuroradiology, Interventional Radiology, and Nuclear Medicine.
+This four-week sub-internship in radiology is intended for students who are interested in pursuing radiology as their intended career choice.
+Students may tailor their experience to focus on one or more services, if desired.
+This will be considered on a case-by-case basis by the course directors.
+This elective allows students to rotate through the following radiology services: Emergency Radiology, Mammography, Pediatrics, Chest, Abdominal Imaging, Musculoskeletal, Neuroradiology, Interventional Radiology and Nuclear Medicine.
 Students spend the majority of the day in the radiology reading rooms with residents, fellows, and faculty for interactive teaching based on daily clinical cases.
-Students will attend morning case-based conferences and didactic conferences with the residents at noon.
+Students will attend morning case-based conferences and noon didactic conferences with the residents.
 The students will have an observational role in conferences and in the clinical setting.
-These returning students will be exempt from the end-of-rotation exam and from attending the daily afternoon teaching sessions if they have previously completed M90 701 or M90 801; however, returning fourth-year students will be required to present weekly presentations with the students in the introductory course.
+These returning students will be exempt from the end-of-rotation exam and attending the daily afternoon teaching sessions if they have previously completed M90 701 or M90 801; however, returning fourth-year students will be required to present weekly presentations with the students in the introductory course.
 In addition, students may be asked to pursue an educational project during their rotation.

 M90 Radiol 820 Clinical Nuclear Medicine

-The clinical service in Nuclear Medicine is divided into five subsections: outpatient general Nuclear Medicine, in-patient general Nuclear Medicine, PET, Pediatric, and Cardiac Nuclear Medicine.
-The recommended schedule will be to spend weeks 1 and 3 in the Center for Advanced Medicine/BJH North Campus, where the emphasis will be on outpatient general and Pediatric Nuclear Medicine, with some focused time spent in the PET reading room.
-Week 2 will be split between the inpatient general Nuclear Medicine and Cardiac services.
-The week 4 schedule will be determined after a discussion of preferences with the student.
-The primary objective of this rotation is to provide the student with exposure to the full range of clinical nuclear medicine.
-Under direct supervision of the clinical staff, the student will be able to participate in the planning and interpreting of imaging studies for patients referred to the division.
-Opportunity also exists for students to explore instrumentation techniques, including dedicated computer applications utilized for the interpretation of NM studies.
+The clinical service in Nuclear Medicine (NM) is divided into five subsections: outpatient general NM, inpatient general NM, Positron Emission Tomography (PET), Pediatric NM studies, and NM Cardiac studies.
+The recommended schedule will be to spend weeks 1 and 3 in the Center for Advanced Medicine/BJH North Campus, where the emphasis will be on outpatient general and pediatric Nuclear Medicine with some time spent in the PET reading room.
+Week 2 will be split between the inpatient general and cardiac NM services.
+The schedule for Week 4 will be determined after a preference discussion with the student.
+The primary objective of this rotation is to provide exposure to the full range of clinical nuclear medicine studies.
+Under direct supervision of the NM attendings, the student will be able to participate in the planning and interpreting of imaging studies for patients referred to the Division.
+An opportunity also exists to explore instrumentation techniques, including dedicated computer applications utilized for the interpretation of NM studies.
 In addition to the clinical experience, the student will attend the NM daily morning conference, held in the Miller Conference Room in 956 West Pavilion, from 8-9:00 a.m.
 Also, the student will be excused to attend the daily diagnostic radiology resident conference from 12-1:00 p.m.
 The student will also be excused to attend any conferences within the Department of Radiology.
 The student is not expected to do any formal presentations but may participate by preparing a case for the Friday follow-up conference.
 Students may keep a log of interesting cases to use as a guide for additional reading, or for discussions with the Course Director or other NM attendings.
 Educational material including textbooks and digital teaching file cases will be available.
 The first and final days of the elective are mandatory.
 No honors will be awarded if a student is absent for more than five days of the rotation.

 M90 Radiol 830 Interventional Radiology

-This elective is designed to give students in-depth exposure to and experience in all clinical and procedural aspects of interventional radiology, including patient evaluation and consultation, preparation of patients for procedures, performance of a wide range of vascular and nonvascular procedures, post-procedure patient management, and longitudinal patient follow-up.
+This elective is designed to give students in-depth exposure to and experience in all clinical and procedural aspects of interventional radiology, including patient evaluation and consultation, preparation of patients for procedures, performance of a wide range of vascular and non-vascular procedures, postprocedure patient management, and longitudinal patient follow-up.
 Students will actively participate in interventional procedures.
-Students will attend the departmental noon conference (daily) and section conferences, including didactic lectures, quality and safety conferences, journal club, interventional oncology conference, multidisciplinary liver tumor conference, and case conferences (three to four times per week).
+Students will attend the departmental noon conference (daily) as well as morning section conferences including didactic lectures, quality and safety conferences, journal club, interventional oncology conference, multidisciplinary liver tumor conference, and case conferences.

 M90 Radiol 842 Thoracic Imaging